Exclusion clause: Types of exclusion clause

+Ewan McKendrick notes that exclusion clauses and their interpretation fall into two classes: those which define a party's obligations, specifically identifying when a certain obligation will not arise, and those which provide a defence for a party who has failed to perform an obligation.
+Traditionally, he says, the courts have adopted a defensive interpretation rather than a defining one.

 Term must be incorporated

 The courts have traditionally held that exclusion clauses only operate if they are actually part of the contract.
 There seem to be three methods of incorporation: